johnjohndoe/HalfnarpClientDemo/README.md

 ## Usage

-There is a **demo application module** to checkout a working a example.
+There is a **demo application module** to checkout a working example.

 ### Gradle build